LukaGroff/Threat-Hunt/The-BROKER.md

 ---

-### FLAG 30 – Backdoor Account Creation
+### FLAG 31 – Backdoor Account Creation
-**Finding:** A new local account was created to provide persistent access independent of the original compromised credentials, ensuring continued control even if other mechanisms were discovered.
+**Finding:** A new local account was created to provide persistent access independent of the original compromised credentials, ensuring continued control even if other mechanisms were discovered. **The answer can be seen in Flag 1**

 **Username Identified:**
 ```